 In 1978 Tony was approached to assist in the formation of the Western Aboriginal Legal Service and in April 1978 he became the new service's founding principal solicitor.
 He travelled constantly from one court sittings to another in western New South Wales appearing in multiple hearing matters on any given day as well as representing the bulk of defendants in the local court lists.
 He would travel to courts as far-flung as Wentworth on the Victorian border and Broken Hill in the northwest.
-The legal service was based in Dubbo as it still is today but much of its work was undertaken in the river towns of Brewarrina.
-Bourke and Wilcannia.
-Relations between the police and the Aboriginal communities of western New South Wales were particularly difficult in this period.
+The legal service was based in Dubbo as it still is today but much of its work was undertaken in the river towns of Brewarrina, Bourke and Wilcannia, Relations between the police and the Aboriginal communities of western New South Wales were particularly difficult in this period.
 Many Aboriginal people had become committed to self-determination and this inflamed a conflict with the large local police forces that had traditionally seen their role as controlling the lives of Aboriginal people.
 Much of this struggle was played out in the courts.
 Tony Parker played what can only be described as a heroic role in his tireless representation of his Aboriginal clients under unbelievably difficult conditions.

 Tony put in place systems within the office which promoted high-quality representation of Aboriginal clients.
 He always believed that his clients had a right to expect the best from their legal representatives.
-To this end Tony became, in his own laconic way, a great

-Tony Parker played what can only be described as a heroic role in his tireless representation of his Aboriginal clients. teacher to a generation of mostly young, recently-graduated lawyers.
+To this end Tony became, in his own laconic way, a great teacher to a generation of mostly young, recently-graduated lawyers.
 A proponent of social justice and Aboriginal selfdetermination Tony instilled a sense of commitment and purpose in those who were lucky enough to work with him.
 At one stage, with the other solicitors employed by the Western Aboriginal Legal Service, he worked for months without pay to ensure the survival of the legal service.
 They were simply unwilling to allow a crisis in funding to leave Aboriginal people once again dealing with a criminal justice system without legal representation.